TurboCoder13/turbo-themes/scripts/README.md

 # Scripts Directory

-This directory contains automation scripts for the bulma-turbo-themes project, organized by purpose.
+This directory contains automation scripts for the turbo-themes project, organized by purpose.

 ## 📁 Directory Structure